Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/banannouncer.md

 ---

 ## Installation
-Once you download Spicord, BanAnnouncer, and the Moderation plugin of your choice, upload them to your servers `plugins` folder, and restart your server.
-After you have restarted, head over to the Discord [Developer Portal](https://discord.com/developers/applications), make a new application, and give it a name.
-Next, you'll want to head to the `Bot` tab on the left hand side, and add a bot.
-Here you can customize your bot, by giving it a name, Changing it's Avatar, and a lot of other cool features.
+Once you download Spicord, BanAnnouncer, and the moderation plugin of your choice, upload them to your server's `plugins` folder and restart your server.
+After you have restarted, head over to the Discord [Developer Portal](https://discord.com/developers/applications), create a new application, and give it a name.
+Next, you'll want to head to the `Bot` tab on the left-hand side and add a bot.
+Here you can customize your bot by giving it a name, changing its avatar, and adjusting other settings.

 ---

 ## Setting up your bot
-After you've created your Discord Bot, you can find your token in the `Bots` Tab.
-You'll have to click `Reset Token` and enter your 2fa code if you have it enabled, you will then be able to copy the token.
+After you've created your Discord bot, you can find your token in the `Bot` tab.
+You'll have to click `Reset Token` and enter your 2FA code if you have it enabled.
+You will then be able to copy the token.

 :::warning
 DO NOT SHARE YOUR BOT TOKEN.
 :::

 Once you copy your token, scroll down to the bottom of the page, under **Privileged Gateway Intents**, and enable all three settings.

 ![image](https://i.imgur.com/GKh1zhU.png)

-For the sake of this guide, We're going to use the Administrator permission to guarantee it works correctly.
+For the sake of this guide, we're going to use the Administrator permission to guarantee it works correctly.
 Ideally, you would want to set the **proper permissions** for the channel.

-After you enable the options above, You can head over to the `OAuth2` tab, and select `URL Generator`.
-Under `Scopes` select `bot` and under `Bot Permissions` select `Administrator`.
+After you enable the options above, you can head over to the `OAuth2` tab and select `URL Generator`.
+Under `Scopes` select `bot`, and under `Bot Permissions` select `Administrator`.
 This will generate a URL at the bottom.
-Use this invite to add your bot, to your guilds.
+Use this invite to add your bot to your guilds.

 ---

 ## Configuration

 ### Ban Announcer
 Head over to BanAnnouncer's config `/plugins/banannouncer/config.yml`, and paste the Channel ID of the channel you want to use, in `channels-to-announce`.

 :::note
-If you don't know how to get the Channel ID, see [This](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) guide.
+If you don't know how to get the Channel ID, see [this](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) guide.
 :::

 ### Spicord